 New Study Compares the Effects of Yoga and Resistance Training

-Aerobic exercise, or sustained activity that stimulates and strengthens the heart and lungs (swimming, jogging, cycling etc.), has long been known for a vast range of benefits from heart disease prevention, to weight management to stress busting and improving mood.
-Less is known about the effects of non-aerobic exercise such as yoga and resistance training on mood and wellbeing.
+It is well known that aerobic exercise, or sustained activity that stimulates and strengthens the heart and lungs (swimming, jogging, cycling etc.), has a vast range of benefits from heart disease prevention, to weight management to stress busting and improving mood.

-A new study of healthy, sedentary adults examined whether and how non-aerobic exercises such as resistance and training might be similar or differ when looking at mental health outcomes like depression, fatigue and quality of life.
+A study in Science Direct of healthy, sedentary adults examined whether and how non-aerobic exercises such as resistance and training might be similar or differ when looking at mental health outcomes like depression, fatigue and quality of life.
 Both were found to be beneficial, but their effects were significantly different.

 Participants in both groups attended 50-minute classes, 3 times per week for seven weeks.
 Those in the yoga group engaged in a series of breath-focused, predominantly standing postures (tadasana [mountain], vrksasana [tree], uttanasana [chair], utthita trikonasana [triangle], chaturganga dandasana [four-limbed staff pose], adho mukha svanasana [downward facing dog], etc.) that increased in intensity over time.
 Postures were modified and props were used as needed.